jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-01-05-how-to-replace-a-motor-on-the-geprc-phantom/index.md

 ---
-path: '/fpv/how-to-swap-a-motor-on-the-geprc-phantom/'
+path: '/fpv/how-to-replace-a-motor-on-the-geprc-phantom/'
-date: '2019-12-28'
+date: '2020-01-05'
-title: 'How to swap a motor on the GEPRC Phantom'
+title: 'How to replace a motor on the GEPRC Phantom'
 author: 'Georgi Yanev'
 affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 draft: false